top of page

 The church in Vicoforte.

-From there it was another 70 km to the coast.
+From there, it was another 70 km to the coast.
 I remembered from planning the route that there was a large road running parallel to the highway and that both would merge and separate several times.
-A few times we were on the large road and then suddenly a sign would appear indicating bicyclists were no longer allowed because there would be a tunnel.
-Then we would have to back track, find the nearest alternative road, and climb over the mountain that the tunnel was going through.
+A few times, we were on the large road, and then suddenly a sign would appear indicating bicyclists were no longer allowed because there would be a tunnel.
+Then we would have to backtrack, find the nearest alternative road, and climb over the mountain the tunnel was going through.
 None of those times was there any sign indicating an alternative bicycle path, we just had to figure it out ourselves.

-Around 5 we bought food at a Lidl.
+Around five, we bought food at a Lidl.
 They sold surprisingly good cold mini-pizzas and pastries.
 We still had 40 km to go until the coast and then another 5 km until the campsite.
-Unfortunately the road wasn't flat anymore and we encountered some steep climbs.
-It started to get pretty late and we weren't getting closer to Savona fast, which was where we would reach the coast.
-During one of the last climbs we rode over a mountain ridge.
-We had a very nice view over the next ridge, where a highway was cutting through the mountain via a tunnel.
+Unfortunately, the road wasn't flat anymore, and we encountered some steep climbs.
+It started to get pretty late, and we weren't getting closer to Savona fast, where we would reach the coast.
+During one of the last climbs, we rode over a mountain ridge.
+We had a lovely view over the next hill, where a highway was cutting through the mountain via a tunnel.

 cycling near savona